 The Catapult OptimEye range are the state of the art in wearable athlete monitoring technology.
 They have been developed by Catapult Sports in conjunction with the Australian Institute of Sport and are now used in more than 20 sports at elite level for fitness, tactical, rehabilitation and technical analysis.

-The Catapult range includes four different models: the OptimEye X4, G5 and S5 models and the OptimEye T5 Indoor Local Positioning System.
+The Catapult range includes a number of different models including: the OptimEye X4, G5 and S5 models and the OptimEye T5 Indoor Local Positioning System.
 In addition to the Team Sports range there is the OptimEye B5 Rowing/Canoeing specific model.

 The G5 is the world’s first Goalkeeper monitor.
 This chest-strap is used by over 400 sports organisations around the world.
 It measures dives (direction and intensity), jumps, accelerations, decelerations, changes of direction, repeat high intensity efforts, and time to recovery – allowing for differentiation of physiological demands/loading that may not be determined using traditional velocity measures.
 Over time, it creates “fingerprints” for each individual, making it bespoke and unique to their needs.